grebtsew/FloorplanToBlender3d/README.md

 ![powerpoint](Docs/powerpoint.gif)

 # About
-The virtualisation of real life object as always been a hot subject.
-As I started learning about 3d modelling in Blender3d I thought of this idea to use simple imaging on floorplan to automatically create corresponding 3d models.
-It is much easier than it sounds and uses a low amount of resources.
+The virtualisation of real life object has always been a hot subject.
+As I started learning about 3d modelling in Blender3d I thought of this idea to use simple imaging on floorplans to automatically create corresponding 3d models.
+It is much easier than it sounds and uses a low amount of resources, enabling it to be used on phones.
  By utilizing Blender3d, all created objects will be easy to transfer to other programs and usages.
 Such as Unity or Unreal Engine.

 # How-To
 This piece contains information about how to setup and execute this program.